 What is Laser Dentistry?

 Laser dentistry is a minimally invasive technique that dentists use for gum surgery.
-Using it, they can treat cavities, expose wisdom teeth, and perform other oral health treatments.
-The process uses a focused light beam to alter and remove tissue.
-It can also be a great option for those who may face dental fear or anxiety because it is gentle and almost painless.
+Dentists will be able to treat cavities, expose wisdom teeth, and perform other oral health treatments with ease.
+The process uses a focused light beam to gently alter and painlessly remove tissue.
+It is also a great option for our patients that have a fear of the dentist, dental tools, and dental anxiety.

 How does laser dentistry work?